-The attributes are all the operations related to the data stored in memories, the memory area where the software is executed from and/or the memory area where the access is performed to and/or the operation to be performed.
+The attributes are all the operations related to the data stored in memories, which are the read, write, delete and execute operations.

+FDP_ACF.1.1 The TSF shall enforce the Memory Access Control Policy to objects based on the memory area where the software is executed from and/or the memory area where the access is performed to and/or the operation to be performed.